nclarius/tile-gaps/README.md

-# Tile Gaps
+# Window Gaps

-Extension for KDE's window manager to add space around windows snapped to a whole, half or quarter of the screen.
+Extension for KDE's window manager to add space around windows touching a screen edge or other window.

 The size of the gap and the layouts and applications to be gapped are configurable.

 Please note that this script does not do any automatic tiling.
-Its purpose is to reshape windows that have been manually moved to a screen corner with the default KWin window management system.
+Its purpose is to reshape windows that have been manually positioned with the default KWin window management system.

 ![screenshot](.img/screenshot.png)